Bridging Wellness & Fandom

 Habitica

-How might we make wellness feel as compelling as an anime arc, so users stick with it and feel supported?
+Make wellness feel as compelling as an anime arc, so users stick with it and feel supported?

 HMW Workshop